They're back! ...Er, somewhat. And they're totally going to save the world! ...Or something.

 Arson, Murder, and Jaywalking: In the quest for the legendary sandwich, Beast Boy, Cyborg, and Starfire are sent to the far ends of the Earth (and the latter into space), while Robin is sent to... the supermarket.

-When they find a comic book in "Books", the art shifts to show Starfire, Robin, Cyborg, and Beast Boy as they are in the original Teen Titans comic.
+When they find a comic book in "Books", the art shifts to show Starfire, Robin, Cyborg, and Beast Boy as they appeared in the original Teen Titans comic.

 Ascended Extra: Silkie, Starfire's pet grub who first appeared in "Can I Keep Him?" in the original series, appears frequently and even stars in a few episodes.